 Our new program and structure have been carefully developed based on the Islamic needs of the children and feedback from parents.
 We seek to teach our students to have a well-rounded, authentic and balanced self identity, inside and outside the Majid built on a solid Islamic foundation.

-The Islamic School will be spread over Saturday and Sunday and integrated between the Al-Hikma Instutitute (Arabic and Qur'an), the Al-Tawhid Institute (Islamic Studies), Pre-1 Al-Tawhid Institute and the Youth Mahad Program, all four under one umbrella.
+The Islamic School is spread over Saturday and Sunday and integrated between the Al-Hikma Instutitute (Arabic and Qur'an), the Al-Tawhid Institute (Islamic Studies), Pre-1 Al-Tawhid Institute and the Youth Mahad Program, all four under one umbrella.

 AL- HIKMA INSTITUTE (for all ages)